vhm1ng/Eternity-Developer-QBCore-Framework/[dev]/[standalone]/rpemotes/README.md

 * Set the desired language and settings in the config.lua under `MenuLanguage = 'en',`

-* Qb-Core server owners, set `Framework = 'qb-core'` in the config file, otherwise leave it as false.
+* Qb-Core server owners, set `Framework = 'et-core'` in the config file, otherwise leave it as false.

 * To use the SQL features, install the [oxmysql](https://github.com/overextended/oxmysql) resource then open `keybinds.lua` in RPEmotes.
 If you do not want to use the SQL features, comment out the `oxmysql` region in fxmanifest.lua.